kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 CSI drivers should try their best to verify all the parameters before applying any modifications.
 It should make light-weight and reversible changes first and non-reversible changes last, so that if something still goes wrong in the middle, users can revert the volume to the previous state.

+[strict mode](#strict-mode) can avoid the risk described above, at the expense of flexibility.

 ## Proposed Changes

 As part of this proposal, we are proposing: